-In Russia transport aid is connected to export.
-Russian manufacturers may get compensation for part of the costs actually incurred in transporting their products to foreign markets.
+Transport aid is not recognized in Russia correspondent to other countries in the Barents region.
 The transport system is also quite different, when in Russia main transport flows relates to transport volumes of large-scale industries both in procurement and deliveries, and these are high-volume very efficiently operated transport flows.